AnyOldRandomNameWillDOo/Module-4-Final-Project/README.md

 - Using Google Colab to take advantage of GPU capabilities to be able to run models faster.
 - Adding more images to the dataset and possibly adding adult X-rays.

-## For further information
-Please review the narrative of the analysis in [the main notebook](./main_notebook.ipynb) or review the [presentation slides](./UsingComputerVisionToDiagnosePneumonia.pdf).

-## Repository Structure:

-- <b>README.md:</b> The top level README for reviewers of this project
-- <b>main_notebook.ipynb:</b> narritive documentation of analysis in jupyter notebook
-- <b>UsingComputerVisionToDiagnosePneumonia.pdf:</b> PDF version of project presentation slides
-- <b>Images folder:</b> Contains main visuals for the project